-Any laboratory where unsealed sources of RAM are used and stored must be monitored routinely to ensure that no contamination is present.
-Pls must ensure that appropriate instruments are available to survey for the radioisotope(s) being used, and that routine surveys are performed as outlined below.
+Any laboratory where unsealed sources of RAM are used and stored must monitor work and storage areas routinely to ensure that no contamination is present.
+PIs must ensure that appropriate instruments are available to survey for the radioisotope(s) being used and that the routine surveys are performed as outlined below.